JuhaLuukkonen/html5-test/README.md

       - set cancel and save buttons side by side
       - make sure all size settings in UI

-## Introduction
-An app with full CRUD control of participant list using React.js

 ## Install and running app
 ```
 npm install